Studio Guastalla Arte Moderna e Contemporanea

 The supplied personal data will be used by Studio Guastalla for the following purposes:

 .
 To carry out requests completed by the user;

 .
 To carry out operative and management procedures;

 .
 To meet legal obligations.

-According to Legislative Decree 196/2003 art.
-7 the interested party has the right to obtain:
+According to the General Data Protection Regulation (Regolamento UE 2016/679) the interested party has the right to obtain:

 Confirmation of existing or not existing of personal data; information regarding the origin of personal data; information regarding the purposes and modalities of handling; information regarding the applied logic in handling, carried out by electronic means and their recipients.